stacychandisingh/plotly_deployment/README.md

 - Adding an image to the jumbotron.
 - Adding background color.
 - Using a custom font with contrast for the colors.

+See below for a snapshot of the interactive webpage:

+[webpage]!(Capture.PNG)